isaac-ba/CS316_Project_1/README.txt

 Add file names as external/program arguments.
-To reach the arguments tab : Run > Run Configurations > Arguments Then input the [inputFile.txt] and [outputFile.txt] in the space below "Program Arguments"
+To reach the arguments tab : Run > Run Configurations > Arguments Then input the [inputFile.txt] and [outputFile.txt] in the space below "Program Arguments" To Run : Run > Run/Run As > Java App